 Third, the Current Use Program is meant to support the working landscape.
 By providing local sourced raw materials for lumber, pulp and wood heat, a well-managed forest provides income to landowners while creating jobs for loggers, mills, land managers and others.

-In short, by enrolling in Current Use you agree not to develop your land, and to manage it for forest or farm products.
-In doing so, your property taxes will be reduced, and in most cases reduced dramatically.
+In short, by enrolling in Current Use landowners agree not to develop their land, and to manage it for forest or farm products.
+In doing so, their property taxes will be reduced, and in most cases reduced dramatically.

 How Does Current Use Work?

 Current Use is available for both forest land and farm land.
 There are many nuances to how Current Use works, but here are the basics.

 Forest land owners can put all or part of their acreage into the program, except for two acres that must be excluded around any house or dwelling.
 The minimum parcel size that can be entered is 25 acres, or 27 acres if there is a house.